jpottercreative/north141-client/README.md

-# jp blog 2022
-## maybe this is going to be a thing

-Development Local startup:

-Backend:
-pm2 start ecosystem.config.js

-Front-end:
-npm start

-then:
-dev-nginx start

-dev.north141.com for local backend development local.north141.com for local frontend development
+## North 141 rides again

+In Development!
+(7/14/22)

+This is a react front-end that calls a RESTful headless backend at `api.north141.com`

+---
+### To work on this repo:
+clone it down

+create .env file in project root, add

+`REACT_APP_TOKEN=your-api-key-here`

+with the API key that Mr. Potter provides to you

+---

+### To start the dev client:

+`npm start`

+if you are using `local.north141.com` (just JP for now, this is a reminder)

+run:

+`dev-nginx start`

+---

+Major API endpoints:

+---
+some ad-hoc development notes:

-Front end in React with styled components:
+Front end in React with styled components and Material UI:

-INDEX pages
+**INDEX pages**

-» Landing (home) Page - full width hero top section, articles, about section, skills section?
+> » Landing (home) Page - full width hero top section, articles, about section, why us section  - [see here on figma](https://www.figma.com/file/c1ORDWbGMv5l3os0HwlWjC/north-141---2022?node-id=0%3A1)

-» All Posts page - masonry with lots of white space »Search/Tag Search
+> » All Posts page - masonry with lots of white space »Search/Tag Search

-TEMPLATE pages
+>>  » can this be whipped up with a material ui component?*

+**TEMPLATE pages**

 » Photo post - »HERO (image with text) »ABOUT (text) »4-image blocks?